JeremyLebon/tutorial-turtlesim/docs/controlling-the-turtlesim/README.md

 ```

 ::: warning
-To move turtle with arrow keys, be sure the
+To move turtle with arrow keys, be sure the focus is on the window that started `turtle_teleop_key`.
-focus is on the window that started `turtle_teleop_key`.
 Otherwise the turtle won't move.
 :::

 ::: tip
 With `space` you can stop the turtle.
 :::

-With the argument `list` we can check which rosnodes are running
+With the argument `list` we can check which rosnodes are running.

 ```shell
 rosnode list